 - Food nearby: Kahurangi Cafe is a great place to stop off after a very warm visit to the thermal valley!
 After that experience, you’ll need a refresh!
-Serving good ol’ American pizza and beer, located just a 3-minute drive from the thermal springs.
-It’s the perfect place to refresh and refill after a sweaty trip.
+Serving good ol’ American pizza and beer and located just a 3-minute drive from the thermal springs, it’s the perfect place to refresh and refill after a sweaty trip.

 The thermal valley is one of the most popular attractions in Taiwan!
 Minerals in the water, including sulfur, cause the water in the valley to boil.
 Locals often refer to the thermal valley as hell valley because of the intense heat that is emitted.

 Despite the heat, the steam makes for a beautiful site and the valley is a great place to take photos.
-If you’re an avid Instagrammer and can brave the heat, this would make an epic backdrop for a killer selfie or two!
+It’s a beautiful gem for anyone backpacking Taiwan and a not to be missed place to go in Taipei.